Welcome to HMP Northumberland, a prison privately operated by Sodexo.

 I am proud to work for Sodexo, a company who live by strong values around service spirit, team spirit and the spirit of progress.
 In the years since I have become part of this fantastic prison, I have seen evidence of all three spirits in bountiful supply.

-My staff, and the partners with whom we work closely and collaborate, all work at HMP Northumberland because we have an important role to serve the needs of the court in keeping residents in secure custody.
-But our roles are far broader than this and we understand that we are here to serve the needs of the residents in our community, and help serve their families and loved ones by helping every person become a better individual who can successfully resettle upon release and lead positive lives in our communities.
+My staff, and the partners with whom we work closely and collaborate, all work at HMP Northumberland because we have an important role to serve the needs of the court in keeping prisoners in secure custody.
+But our roles are far broader than this and we understand that we are here to serve the needs of the prisoners in our community, and help serve their families and loved ones by helping every person become a better individual who can successfully resettle upon release and lead positive lives in our communities.

 My role also, and that of my senior team, is to serve the needs of our staff teams – helping them fulfil their career aspirations and meet our overarching objective to change lives for the better.
 This is at our core and we try our very best in delivering this Sodexo spirit every day.

 Every person living or working at HMP Northumberland is a crucial part of a team and their role within that team has the power to change lives.
-Sodexo staff are proud to demonstrate behaviours that are positive and engaging, helping our residents flourish and grow during this period in their lives.
+Sodexo staff are proud to demonstrate behaviours that are positive and engaging, helping our prisoners flourish and grow during this period in their lives.
 Whether our staff work on a residential unit, a workshop, the kitchen or in our facilities management department, we all contribute to this single objective.

 Our partners are numerous, delivering education, careers advice, health services, drug services, resident councils and pastoral / religious support to name but a few.
 Together we work in tandem, sharing information, enabling personal growth and seeing the potential in everyone.